emqx/emqx-docs/en_US/rule/rule-create.md

 5. Back to the “Actions” dialog, and then click on the “Confirm” button.

 6. Back to the creating rule page, then click on “Create” button.
-The rule we created will be show in the rule list
+The rule we created will be shown in the rule list

-   We have finished, testing the rule by sending an MQTT message to emqx:
+   We have finished creating the rule, test the rule by sending an MQTT message to EMQX:

 7. send a message